-Arts at KO
+Creative Arts at KO

-The musical and fine arts have long traditions that stretch back as far as the history of mankind itself, yet they are also as new as every baby born.
+The fine and performing arts have long traditions that stretch back as far as the history of mankind itself, yet they are also as new as every baby born.
 The world is becoming a digital age, and new ways of producing art are being discovered every day — digital sound design, video production and digital photography have transformed the way we create (and think about) artistic products.
 At KO we’re looking for students who can step into those new genres with assurance, who have the can-do to invent their own methods and expressions.
 We want to arm them with the art of investigation, so they can navigate seeing, hearing and moving as matters of pure discovery.

 At KO, we certainly want to expose our students to the amazing rich traditions of our art forms.
 But we want to do so without squashing our students’ drive to find a contemporary voice.
 We mean to enable them to engage in creativity, that is, the fabrication of a never-before-this-instant experience.
 Our goal is to inspire our students to find broad, personal, unique and interdisciplinary solutions to whatever problem they choose to attack.